EricPascolo/CHECK/README.md

  CHECK VERSION rules
 --------------------------
-- +1.0.0 a major release increment means a big improvement of functionalities of CHECK
+- +1.0.0 a major release increment means a significant improvement of functionalities of CHECK
-- 0.+1.0 a minor release increment means an implementation of features
+- 0.+1.0 a minor release increment implies implementation of features
 - 0.0.+1 a minor minor release increment means a general bugfix

 ***